Edinburgh in Autumn: 30 Things to Do this Fall

 1. Enjoy Princes Street Gardens

-Princes Street Gardens is a huge green space in the centre of the city and home to many attractions such as the Scott Monument, the Gardener’s Cottage and the Floral Clock.
+Princes Street Gardens is a huge green space in the centre of the city, home to many attractions, such as the Scott Monument, the Gardener’s Cottage, and the Floral Clock.

-While the Gardener’s Cottage starts to look a little bare in September, the Floral Clock is still in full swing with its budding hand ticking away.
+While the Gardener’s Cottage looks a little bare in September, the Floral Clock is still in full swing, its budding hand ticking away.

-One of the most photographed spots during autumn is the lone red tree which sits underneath Edinburgh Castle on Castlehill close to the West End
+One of the most photographed spots during autumn is the lone red tree underneath Edinburgh Castle on Castlehill, close to the West End

-The trees along Princes Street create lovely frames for the castle too, well worth a look in through your lens!
+The trees along Princes Street create lovely frames for the castle, too—well worth a look through your lens!

 2. See The Ivy Autumn Display

-Some of the best foliage in Edinburgh is actually created by the Wild Flowers team who install the most beautiful floral decorations around the city.
+Some of the best foliage in Edinburgh is actually created by the Wild Flowers team, which installs the most beautiful floral decorations around the city.

-Expect dramatic cartoon-like arches, pumpkins and some kind of Insta-worthy feature such as a seat for fall outfit posing!
+Expect dramatic cartoon-like arches, pumpkins, and an photo-worthy feature, such as a seat for posing in a fall outfit!

 The Ivy restaurant autumn